nxp-imx/gtec-demo-framework/KnownIssues.md

 ## Yocto

+- If you are using a old version of the SDK that doesn't come with all required third party software you will need to add  ```--Recipes [*]``` to your build command as that will re-enable the download.
 - If you are using a old version of the SDK build tools to build you might get a error like:
   "ERROR: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:645)>" This is because the build tools are missing some required certificates.